leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.get_action_space.md

             d_action_space: dictionary composition space
                 the dictionary keys have to match the parameter, custom variable, or custom vector label.
-                the value has to be defined as gymnasium space object.
+                the value has to be defined as gymnasium.spaces object.
                 + https://gymnasium.farama.org/main/api/spaces/
 ```